arnekaulfuss/Project-Cars-DS-LiveApp/README.md

 This app requires a 64 bit linux environment to run.
 If you're on OS X or Windows, I've included a vagrant file to easily spool up a 64bit Ubuntu vm.

-## Create a VM (Only if not on a 64bit Debian/Ubuntu machine)
+## Using the included VM
 [Install Vagrant](http://docs.vagrantup.com/v2/installation/index.html)

 [Install Virtualbox](https://www.virtualbox.org/wiki/Downloads) (you can also use VMWare)

-Create and start the VM
+Clone the repo and install the vm
 ```
+git clone <git repo> .
-cd </my/project/location>
+cd Project-Cars-DS-LiveApp
 vagrant up
 ```

-Login to the VM
+Log into the VM
 ```
 vagrant ssh
 ```

 It's worth noting that your code is shared from your host (OS X, Windows, etc) and placed in the `/vagrant` directory of the VM.

+## Using your own Ubuntu/Debian 64bit machine

 ## Install app dependencies
 ```